nelsonfigueroa/nelson.cloud/content/about/index.en.md

 - Deployed QA version of CCPA Requests serverless app that uses Lambdas, DynamoDB defined in Terraform
 - Took part in 24/7 on-call duty to handle any production issues that may arise
 - Set up New Relic for metrics monitoring on all NGINX nodes and set up a dashboard for observability.
-- Creates redirects to maintain edmunds.com SEO rankings with CloudFront and Lambda@Edge functions written in Python
+- Created redirects to maintain edmunds.com SEO rankings with CloudFront and Lambda@Edge functions written in Python
 - Developed and Deployed New Relic User Management Service with Python, API Gateway, Lambda, DynamoDB, and Okta.
 - Used AWS Athena to query access logs and identify malicious IP addresses and exposed internal services
 - Remediated security vulnerabilities across all infrastructure.